 This is why you shouldn’t ask for discounts.

 Discounts are acceptable in several cases but otherwise may backfire.
 Looking for a top-notch quality always comes at a price.

 The pricing of a specific project, building a house or a marketing campaign normally entails a lot of things.

-There is already a price bundled in, and within this price, there are office expenses, legal and accounting fees, salaries, percentage for management, and buffer for rainy days.
+There is already a price bundled in, and within this price, there are office expenses, legal and accounting fees, salaries, the percentage for management, and buffer for rainy days.

-Part of the money that goes into fixed fee projects also goes into all sorts of unexpected events, such as all types of scope creep that the company has enforced on themselves since this is something that inevitably happens.
+Part of the money that goes into fixed-fee projects also goes into all sorts of unexpected events, such as all types of scope creep that the company has enforced on themselves since this is something that inevitably happens.

 You Want to Keep Motivating People